Care + Cleaning

 A Little Goes a Long Way...

-Handcrafted using the finest metals + gemstones and designed specifically with the pleasure of carefree daily wear in mind, the vast majority of our artisan jewelry requires minimal maintenance.
-Depending on your lifestyle, however, the following tips will help maintain the brilliance of your pieces for many years to come:
+Made by hand using the finest materials and designed specifically with carefree daily wear in mind, the vast majority of our artisan jewelry requires minimal maintenance.

 - Salt water, chlorine and dirt are the bane of beautiful jewelry, so take off prized pieces when swimming, gardening, exercising, etc. This simple act alone will help mightily against tarnish, scratches, fading, and other inadvertent damage.